jawaharnotes/terraform-vpc/README.md

 # Things to understand :

+## All public and private subnet are simply private IP ranges .
+If it has access to IGW, its called public and if it has no access to IGW its called private .
+Both Public and private subnets needs a Public IP or EIP ( both given by aws IP pool) to communicate with internet through IGW(public subnets) and through NAT-->IGW(private subnets)

 ## Public Subnet :

 A subnet is just an IP range inside your VPC.
 It becomes public only if: